benincasantonio/react-langchain/README.md

 This will execute a ReAct agent that answers the question "What is the length of Capibara?" by using the `get_text_length` tool.

+After running the agent, you can view the trace in your LangSmith dashboard to analyze the agent's reasoning steps and performance.

 ## Project Structure

 - `main.py` - Contains the ReAct agent implementation and tool definition
 - `callbacks.py` - Defines a custom callback handler to display prompts and responses
 - `requirements.txt` - Lists required dependencies
+- `.env.example` - Template for environment variables including LangSmith configuration

 ## How It Works